nieomylnieja/std-dev-calculator/README.md

 # Simple REST service in Go

-Two envs can be used here:
+Below listed envs can be used here:

 - `RANDOM_INTEGERS_GENERATOR_TIMEOUT` with default of `10s` defines a timeout on connection with random generator service